 The LOA must be requested prior to the beginning of the semester start for the designated semester.
 The LOA cannot be requested during the semester for that same semester.
-Changes to enrollment status, and failure to return from Leave of Absence, are reported to NSLDS by the Financial Aid Officer and confirmed by the Registrar on the subsequent Enrollment Roster Report.
+Changes to enrollment status, and failure to return from Leave of Absence, are reported to the National Student Loan Data System (NSLDS) by the Financial Aid Officer and confirmed by the Registrar on the subsequent Enrollment Roster Report.